karenabinader/TriFit-Studio-Full-Stack/README.md

   - In the past
   - On Sundays (studio closed)
   - When class is full
+  - when the hour is not sharp or and a half sharp
 - 🔄 **Real-time spot availability** per class, time, and date
 - ☔ **Live weather check**:
   - Prevents booking **outdoor tennis** if **rain is forecasted**